 3. How Common Is This Condition?

 This condition is common during puberty and becomes even more common during andropause.
-Generally speaking, roughly 40% to 50% of men will experience this condition at some point during the lifespan.
+Generally speaking, roughly 40% to 50% of men will experience this condition at some point during their lifespan.

 That means half of all men will experience this condition.
 However, not all men will have enlarged breast tissue that does not resolve itself naturally, so a smaller portion of that percentage must also account for men who have prevalent cases.